Boombabob/Fabric-Server-Essentials/README.md

 # Fabric-Server-Essentials
-Essential features for any Minecraft server, including command scheduling!
+Essential features for any Minecraft server, including command scheduling and server restarting!